EmmanuelManana/Camagru/README.md

       <ul>
         <li>Preliminary Checks, used PHP, used PDOs, config files at correct location</li>
         <li>Webserver starts</li>
+        <li>Setup database</li>
         <li>
-            The application should allow a user to sign up by asking at least a valid email address, an username and a password.
+            The application should allow a user to sign up by asking at least a valid email address, username, firstname, lastname and a password.
         </li>
         <li>
             At the end of the registration process, an user should confirm his account via a unique